tehnrd/sObject-Remote/readme.md

 * `escape` - `true` or `false` Sets the escape option on the JavaScript Remoting call to control if response is escaped.
 Default to `true`.
 * `purge` - `true` or `false` For Deletes only.
 If the delete for a single sObject is successful it will set the original sObject to null.
 If Delete was an array of sObjects it will remove successfully deleted sObjects from the original array.
 Defaults to `false`.
-* `resultAsObject` - `true` or `false` Instead of the result object being returned as an array of SaveResult/DeleteResults objects this will return a JavaScript object with the record Id as the and the value will be the result object.
+* `resultAsObject` - `true` or `false` Instead of the result object being returned as an array of SaveResult/DeleteResults objects this will return a JavaScript object with the record Id as the key and the value will be the result object.
 Depending on the use case this may make it easier to identity success and failures.
 This option only works with **update** and **delete** methods.
 Defaults to `false`.
 Example below:

 ```js
 //This is what a normal result array would look like